dervishe-/f-droid-web/README.md

 * The last apps list is available via an atom feed.
 * You can make your queries both by GET and POST method.
 * You can retrieve informations in JSON format.
-* You can make your search available via a personnalize Atom feed
+* You can make your search available via a personnalized Atom feed

 TODO:

 * Add other languages (italian, portugese, polish, ...)
 * WCAG2.0 AAA
+* Translating the android permissions in several languages